nicolarighetti/Granger-causality-test-with-R/Granger-test-with-R.md

 function.
 Some functions described here do not work well if the data is not in this format.
 Also note that the Granger causality test has several assumptions.
 I’m not going to go into that.
-I just add that it’s based on linear modeling, so the linear regression assumptions apply to it.
+I just add that it’s based on linear modeling, so besides specific assumptions of the test, the usual linear regression assumptions apply to it.

 ``` r
 set.seed(1234)